Jobar Synagogue: 19th century onward

+J. J. Benjamin ("Benjamin II"; visited in the late 1840s) described the synagogue in some detail (more at "Description").

 Documents from the early 19th century reveal properties in the village that belonged to Jewish wakf (religious endowment), which were leased to members of other communities.
 During the rioting following accusation of ritual murder against the Jews of Damascus in 1840, the mob fell upon the synagogue, pillaged it and destroyed the scrolls of the Law.
 In 1847, only one Jewish family was left in the village, and they took care of the synagogue.
 On festival days, many of Jews from Damascus assembled at the synagogue to worship and during the year, the synagogue was often visited by Jews.
 A few rooms in the court adjoining the synagogue were used as a retreat by some Damascus Jews for a few days during the spring and summer.